Navy Officer (Former)

 I've seen a lot of interviews with guys who led teams in Iraq/Afgh. who describe their servicemen as super-smart / from the best schools, which is totally at odds with the stereotypical high-school dropout enlistee.
 Which is closer to the truth?

-Asked by Terry123 almost 10 years ago
+Asked by Terry123 over 10 years ago

 This is truly a great question.
 I'm glad you asked this.
 As you might know, there are officers and enlisted in the Navy.
 Most officers have at least 4-year college degrees.
 I'd guess that about 10-20% of enlisted has college degrees.
 Going back as recently as maybe 30 years ago, many servicemen could be high school dropouts.
 Today, I'd say 99% have high school diplomas at least.